-Walk-in Counselling Clinics provide free single session counselling on a drop in basis and offer a quick access to support for individuals, couples and families.
+Walk-in Counselling Clinics provide free single-session counselling on a drop-in basis.
+They offer quick access to support for individuals, couples and families.

-Quick Access Mental Health Walk-In counselling for immediate mental health issues is an innovative and effective solution for Ontarians experiencing mental health concerns, including anxiety, depression, addictions, and relationship conflicts.
-It has proven to divert Emergency Department mental health visits by tackling mental health issues before they erupt into a crisis.
-Additionally, a reduction in primary care usage is realized when Quick Access Mental Health Walk-In counselling services are available and accessed.
+Quick Access Walk-In and virtual counselling for immediate mental health issues is an innovative and effective solution for Ontarians experiencing mental health concerns, including anxiety, depression, addictions, and relationship conflicts.
+It has proven to divert emergency department mental health visits by tackling mental health issues before they escalate into a crisis.
+Additionally, a reduction in primary care usage is realized when Quick Access Mental Health Walk-In counselling clinics are available and accessed.

 Plan Your Visit

-Due to the drop in nature of the clinic it is difficult to predict how much time you may need to wait.
-If you have a specific time available it is important to inform the Intake Worker.
+Due to the drop-in nature of our Walk-in Counselling Clinics, it is difficult to predict how much time you may need to wait.
+If you have a specific time limitation, it is important to inform your Intake Worker.

-Every effort is made to schedule you an appointment time during the clinic.
+Every effort is made to schedule your appointment time during the same-day clinic.
 You may be asked to return to the next clinic if all of the appointments are booked.

 We do not provide childcare services at any of our facilities.
 This does not pertain to instances where the child is participating in the counselling services.
-We apologize for any inconvenience this may cause and encourage you to make appropriate arrangements for your child prior to arriving at our facility.
+We apologize for any inconvenience this may cause and encourage you to make appropriate arrangements for your child prior to arriving at our facility or call our intake team for assistance at (705) 726-2503.

 Who Can Use This Service?

 The Walk-In Counselling Clinic provides immediate counselling services to individuals, couples, and families.
 The sessions at a clinic are free to all members of the community, with no restrictions based on your address and no need for an appointment.
-Service for youth under the age of 12 is available in Collingwood.
+Service for youth under the age of 12 is available.
+Please call us at (705) 726-2503 for more information.

-We are proud to be working in partnership with the following organizations in Orillia, Bracebridge, Midland and Collingwood.
+We are proud to be working in partnership with:

 What to Expect